 Here, $\mvol(P_1,\ldots,P_n)$ is the \emph{mixed volume} of the convex polytopes $P_1,\ldots,P_n$, and it is defined to be the coefficient of the monomial $\lambda_1\cdots\lambda_n$ in the volume of the \emph{Minkowski sum} $\lambda_1 P_1 + \cdots + \lambda_n P_n$, which is a homogeneous polynomial in $\lambda_1,\ldots,\lambda_n$.
 The upper bounds given by both theorems are \emph{sharp} in the sense that they hold with equality for generic coefficients.
 They have since been called the Bernshtein-Kushnirenko-Khovanskii (BKK) bounds.

 In the following subsections, we briefly review the four main theoretical ingredients from which we will develop the stratified polyhedral homotopy method.
-Our review is by no mean comprehensive, and we refer to standard text in this field for thorough exposition.
+Our review is by no means comprehensive, and we refer to standard texts in this field for thorough exposition.